Island Park station

 Island Park is a station on the Long Island Rail Road's Long Beach Branch serving the residents of Island Park, Barnum Island, and Harbor Isle.
 The station can platform a 12-car train and is fully wheelchair accessible with ramps from street level.
 Parking facilities are also available.
 Southwest of the station the train crosses over Reynolds Channel via the Wreck Lead Bridge.

-The station is located at the southern intersection of Long Beach Road (CR D39) and Austin Boulevard (CR C05), and is 23.7 mi from Penn Station in Midtown Manhattan.
-The average commute time between Island Park and Penn Station is 45–50 minutes.
-The average commute time between Island Park and Jamaica is 25–30 minutes.
+The station is located at the southern intersection of Long Beach Road and Austin Boulevard, and is 23.7 mi from Penn Station in Midtown Manhattan.

 History

 View of both platforms from the Long Beach Road crossing.

 The Island Park station was built as a signal stop by the New York and Long Beach Railroad in April 1898 as The Dykes and served as a flag stop during much of the early 20th Century.
 In 1922, developer Edgewater Smith changed the name of the island from Jekyl Island to Island Park, although the name of the station was not changed until 1924; the previous name replaced the former Jekyl Island station to the north.
 The existing station building was built in May 1923.